sometimesdigital/sometimesdigital/posts/reflashing-a-gk61-keyboard/reflashing-a-gk61-keyboard.md

 ---
-title: i bought a keyboard on aliexpress and the arrow keys weren’t working and the seller sent me a video showing where to solder a jumper wire and a .bin file with firmware with another video showing how to flash it
+title: I bought a keyboard on Aliexpress and the arrow keys weren’t working and the seller sent me a video showing where to solder a jumper wire and a .bin file with firmware with another video showing how to flash it
 date: 2023-02-11
 highlight: true
 ---